pwkraft/pwkraft-old.github.io/research.md

 **Asking the Right Questions: A Framework to Develop Gender-Balanced Knowledge Batteries** \\
 with Kathleen Dolan. _Data analysis_.

-**Glass Half-Full or Half Empty: Does Optimism about Women’s Representation in Elected Office Matter?** \\
-with Kathleen Dolan. _Preparing further data collection_.

 **Change My View: Do Moral Appeals Facilitate Compromise?** \\
 _Preparing further data collection_.